heroku/dotnet-buildpack/README.md

 * Slim down Mono runtime to reduce slug size and build time
 * Avoid copying Mono runtime to build /app and ${BUILD_DIR} during build
 * Web.Release.config
+* Get bundling and minification to work (likely to be Win/Linux path issues)
+* Figure out whether there's hope for EntityFramework (and reliance on `System.Data.Entity` and other)
+* Get default Visual Studio templates working

 ## Pre-compiling Binaries